lukeg101/G51FSE-Pygame-Project/README.md

 4. Testing - The code we had written had to be tested to ensure correct and proper functionality.
 Some of this was done as part of Test Driven Development.
 5. User Evaluation - We would approach the user at various stages of development in order to gather feedback, more requirements and refine those we already had.

-As this project was completed in an agile manner, (we also used Spiral, TDD and Extreme at different stages); many of the stages were repeated in order to fully cater for all requirements of the user.
+As this project was completed in an iterative manner, (we also used agile pairs programming, and Extreme at different stages); many of the stages were repeated in order to fully cater for all requirements of the user.

 Please see 'DesignPortfolioLogicWars.pdf' for a complete report of the process, the final product and decisions along the way